Spider201866/Alan_web/memory-bank/systemPatterns.md

 -   **UI Table Consistency**: All table cell content in the "View Records" page is centered both vertically and horizontally for readability.
 The delete (trash can) icon is always red to clearly indicate destructive actions.
 -   **Comprehensive Documentation**: All logical JavaScript files are documented with JSDoc comments for functions and file-level overviews to explain the purpose of each module.

+-   **Secure Secret Handling**: To prevent environment-specific parsing issues with special characters, all secrets (API keys, salts) must be generated using only alphanumeric characters.
+This is the simplest and most robust way to ensure they are handled correctly across different platforms (e.g., local `dotenv` vs. production shell).

+-   **PWA Implementation**: The application functions as a Progressive Web App, enabled by a service worker (`public/service-worker.js`).
+    -   **Caching Strategy**: It uses a network-first strategy for navigation requests (HTML pages) to ensure users get the latest content when online.
+For static assets (CSS, JS, images), it employs a cache-first strategy for optimal performance.
+    -   **Offline Fallback**: If a network request for a page fails and the page is not in the cache, the service worker serves a dedicated `offline.html` page to gracefully handle the lack of connectivity.
+    -   **Cache Management**: The service worker manages cache versions, automatically deleting old caches upon activation to ensure users receive updated assets.

 ---

 ## Critical Workflows